Winter Derby: History

-The event was established in 1998, and the inaugural edition was won by Running Stag.
+The event was established in 1998 at Lingfield Park, and the inaugural edition was won by Running Stag.
 It was given Listed status in 1999, and promoted to Group 3 level in 2006.
+The original race distance was 1 mile 2 furlongs.

-The Winter Derby is run on a Polytrack surface.
+The Winter Derby is run on a Tapeta surface.
 It is one of four non-turf Group races in Britain, along with the Chipchase Stakes, September Stakes and the Sirenia Stakes.
 It is currently the country's first Group race of the year.

+Since 2024 the race has been run at Southwell Racecourse over 1 mile 3 furlongs and 23 yards as part of changes to the British horse racing fixture list.
+From 2026 it will return to Lingfield Park.